johnomics/Martin_Davey_Jiggins_evaluating_introgression_statistics/README.md

 # Real Heliconius data

+**NOTE:** The script `egglib_sliding_windows.py` is no longer recommended.
+Users have reported an error associated with the egglib `polymorphism()` function.
+Scripts that replace the functionality of `egglib_sliding_windows.py` can be found at https://github.com/simonhmartin/genomics_general.

 Real data for the Heliconius genome, split into 5 kb windows, can be found in the files `Heliconius_autosome_windows.csv` and `Heliconius_Zchromosome_windows.csv`.